swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 ## Integration with supporting tools

-Interoperability will be first available in future toolchain version, hypothetically named `6.X`, where permissive interop mode will be enabled for projects.
-After that, a `7.Y` release would make strict interop mode the default.

 - Swift packages: `swift-tools-version` declared in Package.swift will be used to determine interop mode, regardless of the toolchain used to run tests.
+  Specifically, it will use the default interop mode associated with that toolchain version ("permissive" for the initial release version).

+  We will work with the Swift Package Manager maintainers and the Ecosystem Steering Group to make appropriate changes in other parts of the toolchain.

-- Otherwise, installed toolchain version will be used to determine interop mode.
+- Otherwise, the default interop mode associated with the installed toolchain version will be used to determine interop mode.

-- Any project can use `SWIFT_TESTING_XCTEST_INTEROP_MODE` to override interop mode at runtime, provided they are on toolchain version `6.X` or newer
+- Any project can use `SWIFT_TESTING_XCTEST_INTEROP_MODE` to override interop mode at runtime.

 ## Future directions

 There's still more we can do to make it easier to migrate from XCTest to Swift
 Testing:

+- In a future release, we would consider making strict interop mode the default.

 - Provide fixups at compile-time to replace usage of XCTest API with the corresponding Swift Testing API, e.g. replace `XCTAssert` with `#expect`.